-[1] Whenever this policy refers to any time frame, it shall mean as soon as practicable under the circumstances.

-Any other conduct harmful to school climate and subject to discipline is governed by the Student Code of Conduct and other District policies.
+- [1] Whenever this policy refers to any time frame, it shall mean as soon as practicable under the circumstances. - [2] Any other conduct harmful to school climate and subject to discipline is governed by the Student Code of Conduct and other District policies.
 This Policy only covers conduct directed at a victim because of his/her race, color, religion, national origin, ethnicity, sex, sexual orientation, age, or disability, or to bullying behavior where the District has intervened with the alleged student offender under the Student Code of Conduct for bullying on two prior occasions.
-See Glossary of Terms.

-[3] Where there is a felony complaint or conviction of a student involving reported or complained-of conduct in violation of this Policy, the principal of the school where the student is enrolled may decide to proceed under the requirements of General Laws Chapter 71, '37H2.
+See Glossary of Terms. - [3] Where there is a felony complaint or conviction of a student involving reported or complained-of conduct in violation of this Policy, the principal of the school where the student is enrolled may decide to proceed under the requirements of General Laws Chapter 71, '37H2.

-[4] Experts have determined that bullying is a form of aggression involving a power imbalance between the bully and victim, where the bully has actual or perceived physical, social, and/or psychological power over his or her target(s).
+[4] Experts have determined that bullying is a form of aggression involving a power imbalance - [4] Experts have determined that bullying is a form of aggression involving a power imbalance between the bully and victim, where the bully has actual or perceived physical, social, and/or psychological power over his or her target(s).
 Bullying generally involves a pattern of conduct that is directed at a victim, rather than a single isolated incident.